-If you make your own pizzas, whether that's with fresh or frozen dough (link to 551069) or a base you can buy (link to our frozen bases 494437, ) then you can easily hide a few extra vegetables in the tomato sauce.
+If you make your own pizzas, whether that's with fresh or frozen dough or using frozen bases, then you can easily hide a few extra vegetables in the tomato sauce.
 Carrots and red peppers blend effortlessly into tomato puree for a rich tangy sauce.
 Top tip: don’t forget to let your children decorate their pizzas with a variety of sliced vegetables.

 A tomato sauce to accompany pasta can have many other vegetables in it, either chopped finely or blended.
 Carrots, red peppers and onions cleverly disappear into any tomato based sauce.